imaginando/imaginando.github.io/tv-303/overview.md

-# TV-303 Help - Overview
+# Overview

 <img src="/tv-303/images/overview.png" alt="TV-303 Overview" style="padding: 0px; bottom-padding: 0px" />

-**TV-303** is a plug-in synthesizer based on the TB-303, a machine that has become ubiquitous in the realms of electronic music.
+**TV-303** is a plug-in synthesizer inspired by the TB-303, a machine that has become ubiquitous in the realms of electronic music.
 Its unmistakable, corrosive sound is closely associated with "acid" genres, among them acid house and acid techno.

-This plug-in prioritizes a streamlined workflow, making it exceptionally easy to create synth lines.
+This plug-in is designed for a streamlined workflow, making it exceptionally easy to create synth lines.
 Exporting the generated MIDI to your DAW for further editing is as easy as dragging and dropping.

-The **TV-303** interface is simplified for quick access to the most commonly used parameters.
-On the left side, you'll find the sequence generation panel and export area, while the right side has the basic synthesis engine controls.
-At the centre is the **TV** itself.
-If **Advanced** options are enabled, it reveals the complete set of synthesis parameters; otherwise, a suspicious little character will keep you company.
+The **TV-303** interface is optimized for quick access to key parameters.
+On the left, you'll find the sequence generation panel and export area, while the right side has the basic synthesis engine controls.
+At the centre sits the **TV** itself.
+When **Advanced** options are enabled, it reveals the complete set of synthesis parameters; otherwise, a suspicious little character will keep you company.
 Clicking him randomizes the parameters.

 In terms of synthesis, the **TV-303** offers a **main oscillator**, a **sub oscillator**, a **lowpass filter** and a multimode **distortion stage**.
 With the controls restricted to their most useful ranges, the instant randomize feature allows for quick exploration.

 The **sequence generation** features twenty one different scales per key to choose from, with tweakable length and complexity.
-Generated sequences can play along your DAW's transport.
+Generated sequences will play alongside your DAW's transport.
 **MIDI export** is drag-and-drop, letting you take MIDI clips into your DAW and work from there.

-The classic **Accent** effect from the original machine is applied to notes with a velocity value above 100, while overlapping notes will **slide**.
+The signature **Accent** effect from the original machine is applied to notes with velocity values above 100, while overlapping notes will **slide**.

 [Next: Parameters](parameters)